-After five months of disruption, households are beginning to feel the economic impact of Covid-19, compounded by usual seasonal challenges, and while health issues remain important, attention needs to be given to addressing some of the secondary impacts.
-Based on the interviews conducted in June and July we recommend:
+After almost six months of disruption, households are beginning to feel the economic impact of Covid-19, compounded by usual seasonal challenges, and while health issues remain important, attention needs to be given to addressing some of the secondary impacts.
+Based on the outputs from the four rounds of interviews conducted the following are recommend:

-- Continued awareness raising campaigns relating to transmission and prevention and the need to put knowledge into practice in a language that people can understand.
-A single campaign is not sufficient to reach all community members and combat misinformation. - 2.
-Even basic interventions, such as mask distributions, need to incorporate means to make sure they reach the poorest, they are the ones who are having to make life altering decisions on whether to spend their meagre resources on protective equipment, like masks, or food. - 3.
-Support to ensure families have the means to feed their children to prevent them from becoming malnourished and to protect their health.
-Cash assistance to urban and peri-urban communities with no other means of earning a living must be prioritised; in Sierra Leone, cash transfers provide a viable option as the supply market for food, and basic necessities is still functioning. - 4.
-There is going to be a great need to 'catch-up' on certain key services, such as vaccinations (in health) and the loss of four months education.
-Response plans need to start thinking these through. - Beyond the immediate response, ensure a focus on scaling up activities to promote sustainable livelihoods as part of the economic recovery.
-There is an opportunity now to provide vulnerable groups with support to develop new skills and livelihoods.
+- Continue with awareness raising campaigns relating to transmission and prevention and the need to put knowledge into practice in a language that people can understand.
+Follow-up campaigns are necessary to help prevent the spread of misinformation, as well as reinforcing the message that Covid-19 has not gone away. - 2.
+Even basic interventions, such as mask distributions, need to incorporate means to make sure they reach the poorest; they are the ones who have to make life-altering decisions on whether to spend their meagre resources on protective equipment, like masks, or food, but they are also the ones who report that assistance is not reaching them. - 3.
+Provide support to ensure families have the means to feed their children to prevent them from becoming malnourished and to protect their health.
+Cash assistance to urban and peri-urban communities with no other means of earning a living must be prioritised; in Sierra Leone, cash transfers provide a viable option as the supply market for food and basic necessities is still functioning. - 4.
+There is going to be a great need to 'catch-up' on certain key services, such as vaccinations (in health) and the loss of over six months education.
+Response plans need to start thinking these through, particularly targeting those that are considered to the furthest behind. - 5.
+Beyond the immediate response, ensure a focus on scaling up activities to promote sustainable livelihoods as part of the economic recovery.
+There is an opportunity now to provide vulnerable groups with support to develop new skills and livelihoods. - 6.
+Build on the current interventions to put in place a reliable, government led, social protection system that provides assistance to those most in need.